ivan-bilan/The-NLP-Pandect/README.md

 * [Practical Natural Language Processing](https://www.amazon.com/Practical-Natural-Language-Processing-Pragmatic/dp/1492054054) - A Comprehensive Guide to Building Real-World NLP Systems [Book, June 2020]
 * [How to Structure and Manage NLP Projects](https://neptune.ai/blog/how-to-structure-and-manage-nlp-projects-templates) [Blog, May 2021]
 * [Applied NLP Thinking](https://explosion.ai/blog/applied-nlp-thinking) - Applied NLP Thinking: How to Translate Problems into Solutions [Blog, June 2021]
+* [Introduction to NLP for Industry Use](https://www.youtube.com/watch?v=VRur3xey31s) - DataTalksClub presentation on Introduction to NLP for Industry Use [Recording, December 2021]

 ### MLOps for NLP
 MLOps, especially when applied to NLP, is a set of best practices around automating various parts of the workflow when building and deploying NLP pipelines.